 00:00:19 looping video

 Bubble gum dust, blessed by Frances, now finds itself cast as holy water.
 This performance and the resulting sculpture is multiplicitous in meaning: examining innocence, ecstasy, loss and everything in between.
-When the glistening pink dust is sprinkled upon the altar, it ritualistically erases oppressive ideas that limit human potential.
-This is the real magic of ancestral wisdom, opening us up to possibility.
+Glistening pink dust is sprinkled upon the altar, ritualistically erasing oppressive ideas that limit human potential.
+This is the real magic of ancestral wisdom, opening us up to infinite possibility.

 The portable altar and devotional objects are housed in an archival box.
-Once removed and arranged, a place is designated for personal contemplation and conjuring for the collector of this work.
+Once removed and arranged, a place is designated for personal contemplation and conjuring.